Ledger-Donjon/scadl/README.md

  - [Multi-label](https://eprint.iacr.org/2020/436): A technique to attack multiple keys using only one DL model.
  - [Multi-tasking](https://eprint.iacr.org/2023/006.pdf): Another technique for attacking multiple keys using a single model.
  - Data augmentation: A technique to increase the dataset to boost the DL efficeincy.
 Scadl includes [mixup](https://eprint.iacr.org/2021/328.pdf) and [random-crop](https://blog.roboflow.com/why-and-how-to-implement-random-crop-data-augmentation/).
+ - [Attribution methods](https://eprint.iacr.org/2019/143.pdf): A technique to perform leakage detection using DL.

 ## Installation
 It can be installed using python3